 Fancy an adventure?

-Our 5 day (and 5 nights) wildlife filmmaking experience is aimed at wildlife filmmaking enthusiasts who would like the chance to improve fieldcraft, filmmaking and storytelling skills whilst immersing yourself in Mull’s wildlife under the supportive eye of course leaders.
+Our 4 day (and 4 nights) wildlife filmmaking experience is aimed at wildlife enthusiasts who would like the chance to improve fieldcraft, filmmaking and storytelling skills whilst immersing yourself in Mull’s wildlife under the supportive eye of course leaders.

 We focus on the art of storytelling, to achieve a start, middle and end.
 Whilst we mentor you in all aspects of filmmaking, this is not primarily a technical course as the emphasis is on storytelling and developing skills to create good short films.

 The course is lead by filmmaker, S-J Cooper-White and supported by licensed drone pilot, Andrew Bisgrove.

 “An awesome week, I learned so much and look at everything differently now.”
-Andrew.
+A.

 The wildlife filmmaking course is based at Clachan Cottage, a traditional, cosy stone cottage on the edge of a loch.
 Otters, eagles and a plethora of wading birds can be viewed right from the doorstep!
 It’s entirely possible to make your film from the cottage itself!

 All meals are provided, including a packed lunch and hot drinks whilst out in the field.
 In the evening, we head back to the warmth of the wood burner and enjoy tasty, home cooked meals made from island produce and a glass of wine, were we’ll hold a creative and relaxed debrief of the day’s work.